lloydroc/lloydroc.github.io/content/post/hardware/uart-raspberry-pi.md

 | P      | N or E          | Parity - No or Error |
 | S      | 1 or 2          | Number of Stop Bits  |

 Examples are `8N1`, `8E1`, `7E2`.
 Sometimes people will throw the speed in front of the shorthand notation: `9600 8N1`.
-The `8N1` notation seems to be the most popular with 8 data bits, no parity checking an 1 stop bit.
+The `8N1` notation seems to be the most popular UART configuration with 8 data bits, no parity checking an 1 stop bit.

 ## Example Data Frame